Match fixing: History

 Evidence of match fixing has been found throughout recorded history, and the history of match fixing is closely related to the history of illegal gambling.

 The ancient Olympic Games were almost constantly dealing with allegations of athletes accepting bribes to lose a competition and city-states which often tried to manipulate the outcome with large amounts of money.
 These activities went on despite the oath each athlete took to protect the integrity of the events and the severe punishment sometimes inflicted on those who were caught.
 Chariot racing was also dogged by race fixing throughout its history.

 By the end of the 19th century gambling was illegal in most jurisdictions, but that did not stop its widespread practice.
 Boxing soon became rife with fighters "taking a dive", likely due to boxing being a sport involving individual competitors, which makes its matches much easier to fix without getting caught.
 Baseball also became plagued by match fixing despite efforts by the National League to stop gambling at its games.
-Matters finally came to a head in 1919 when eight members of the Chicago White Sox threw the World Series (see Black Sox Scandal).
+Matters finally came to a head in 1919 when eight members of the Chicago White Sox threw the World Series.
 In an effort to restore confidence, Major League Baseball established the office of the Commissioner of Baseball, and one of Kenesaw Mountain Landis's first acts was to ban all involved players for life.

 MLB Rule 21 prohibits players from participating in any form of betting on baseball games, and a lifetime ban for betting on a player's own games.
 A poster with Rule 21 must be posted on all professional baseball clubhouses.

 In the 1990s, match fixing in Asia was especially common.
 In Malaysia, authorities suggested that 70% of football matches were being manipulated, and corruption scandals in China resulted in gamblers choosing to bet on overseas matches.